Want To Retire at 55, 60, 62, 65, 67 or 70? Ask Yourself These Questions First

 Retiring at 62?
 Ask yourself these questions

 If you want to retire at 62, join the crowd — the thought of so much freedom can be intoxicating.
-Even though many retirement planning experts recommend waiting until the full retirement age (FRA) of 67 for full Social Security benefits, the average age to retire in America hovers around 62.
+Even though many retirement planning experts recommend waiting until your full retirement age (FRA) to collect Social Security benefits, the average age to retire in America hovers around 62.
 Sure, it means reduced Social Security payments, but for countless Americans, it allows them to stop working and enjoy their life outside the office.

 2. Is there a plan to put your money to work?